 join the conversation

-The research project explores (in)visibility, (in)equity and access to science, technology, engineering and mathematics (STEM) from the perspective of Black women of African and Caribbean decent, at PhD level and above, engaged in STEM.
-The study seeks to investigate three parts of the same story: 1) being a woman working in STEM, 2) being a BME woman working in STEM, and 3) being a women from African and Caribbean decent, within the BME category, working in STEM.
+The research project explores (in)visibility, (in)equity and access to science, technology, engineering and mathematics (STEM) from the perspective of Black women of African and Caribbean descent, at PhD level and above, engaged in STEM.
+The study seeks to investigate three parts of the same story: 1) being a woman working in STEM, 2) being a BME woman working in STEM, and 3) being a women from African and Caribbean descent, within the BME category, working in STEM.
 Its aim is to create a space where resources can be developed, revised and shared so as to collectively build strategies for survival, resistance and transformation within STEM institutes and workplaces for Black women.
 The project also endeavours to support Black women currently journeying though the higher educational framework of science, and Black girls who are considering a career in STEM.

 The project draws on a new methodology, which focuses on allowing a space rather than interviewing, as society provides very little room for Black women to talk openly about their experiences in institutional frameworks.
 As such, we will be having more of a conversation than anything else.
 You can expect the conversation to take between 30 to 90 minutes, but we can stop at any time should you choose.

 There will be time at the end to ask me any questions you have, and the hope is that we can explore together some of the research findings, and what it all might mean in relation to the breadth of Black women's experiences within science, technology, engineering and mathematics.

 The conversation will be audio-recorded, with your consent, and transcribed.
 Your data will be fully anonymised, and participation is confidential.
 All information will be kept on secure, password-protected computers and in locked filing cabinets in locked offices at University College London.
 You will be sent the audio recording of your interview before it is finalised and you can make any changes you wish.